Bipolar Disorder – Manic/Depression

 - Increased sexual drive

 - Abuse of drugs, particularly cocaine, alcohol, and sleeping medications

 - Provocative, intrusive, or aggressive behavior

 - A manic episode is 3 or more symptoms that occur most of the day, nearly every day, for at least 1 week or longer

 Signs and symptoms of depression (or a depressive episode) include:

-Severe episodes of mania or depression include symptoms of psychosis.
-Common psychotic symptoms are hallucinations (hearing, seeing, or otherwise sensing the presence of things that are not actually there) or delusions (false, strongly held beliefs not influenced by logical reasoning).
-Psychotic symptoms tend to reflect an extreme mood.
-Grandiose ideas such as believing one is the President or has special powers may occur during mania.
-Delusions of guilt or worthlessness, such as believing that one is ruined and penniless or has committed some terrible crime, may appear during depression.
+Sometimes, severe episodes of mania or depression include symptoms of psychosis (psychotic symptoms).
+Common psychotic symptoms are hallucinations (hearing, seeing, or otherwise sensing the presence of things that are not actually there) and delusions (false, strongly held beliefs not influenced by logical reasoning or explained by a person’s usual cultural concepts).
+Psychotic symptoms in bipolar disorder tend to reflect an extreme mood.
+For example, delusions of grandiosity, such as believing one is the President, has special powers, or is wealthy, may occur during mania; delusions of guilt or worthlessness, such as believing that one is ruined and penniless or has committed some terrible crime, may appear during depression.
 People with bipolar disorder who have these symptoms are sometimes incorrectly diagnosed as having schizophrenia, another severe mental illness.

 It may be helpful to think of the various moods of bipolar disorder as levels.
 The bottom of the level is severe depression, followed by moderate depression and mild depression.
 Mild depression is sometimes referred to as “the blues when it is short-lived, but is called “dysthymia” (depression with other symptoms as well) when it is chronic.
 The middle of the level is “normal” or more accurately balanced.
 From balanced, the levels leads to hypomania (mild to moderate mania) and then the other extreme of severe mania.